pseshadri9/ML-quickstart/README.md

 	Use [scratchpad.ipynb] for quick and dirty debugging.
 ## Modules
-### data_process
+### data_utils
-	Contains scripts/files to load and process datasets
+	Contains scripts/files to load and process datasets and dataloaders
 ### datasets
-	Put your datasets here.
+	Directory for symlinks to datasets for easy access (if applicable).
 Files in this folder will not be git tracked by default
 ### logger_runs
 	Logged training/evaluation runs will be saved to this directory.
 	Files in this folder will not be git tracked by default.
 ### models
 	Contains model declaration classes